mattgaskey/site-simple/blog/posts/001 - Happy Accidents/blogpost.md

 Our CSS is unchanged.
 We're still working with simple buttons.

 The JS has to be the star of the show now.
 Our buttons no longer have any text.
-We've got to write a function to loop over the HTML element and set their innerText to the initial values.
+We've got to write a function to loop over the HTML elements and set their `textContent` to the initial values.
 Plus we need an array of numbers to work from.

 ```
 // use 'let' to initialize the variable, we're going
-// to be updating it as we rotate
+// to be updating it as we rotate;
+// don't select btn5, it's value is
+// hard-coded in the HTML and won't change;
+// notice there is no '5' in the array either

 const numbers = [1, 2, 3, 4, 6, 7, 8, 9];
 const buttons = document.querySelectorAll('.rotating');

-// don't do anything to btn5, it's value is
-// hard-coded in the HTML and won't change;
-// notice there is no '5' in the array either
 function fillButtonContent(btn, i) {
   btn.textContent = numbers[i];
 }